dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 For information about configuring iSCSI, see _Dell PowerStore documentation_ on Dell Support.

-### Set up the NVMe/TCP Initiator
+### Set up the NVMe Initiator

-If you want to use the protocol, set up the NVMe/TCP initiators as follows:
+If you want to use the protocol, set up the NVMe initiators as follows:
 - The driver requires NVMe management command-line interface (nvme-cli) to use configure, edit, view or start the NVMe client and target.
 The nvme-cli utility provides a command-line and interactive shell option.
 The NVMe CLI tool is installed in the host using the below command.
 `sudo apt install nvme-cli`

+**Requirements for NVMeTCP**
 - Modules including the nvme, nvme_core, nvme_fabrics, and nvme_tcp are required for using NVMe over Fabrics using TCP.
 Load the NVMe and NVMe-OF Modules using the below commands:
 ```bash
 modprobe nvme
 modprobe nvme_tcp
 ```

+**Requirements for NVMeFC**
+- NVMeFC Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

 ### Linux multipathing requirements
 Dell PowerStore supports Linux multipathing.
 Configure Linux multipathing before installing the CSI Driver for Dell